 This is my prediction on what is happening.
 If you’ve read my blog you’ll note I have historically been correct when I make these types of predictions.

 Come January 1st 2020 the YouTube platform will be a very different experience from what it has been historically.
 It will no longer focus on user-generated channels and indie voices.
 YouTube will instead prioritize clips from TV shows and movies, YouTube Original content, and other promotional material like movie trailers and music videos.
 Perhaps a handful of creators they work closely with.

 But come January 1st 2020, we’re going to see 90% of the channels that once existed will be removed entirely from the platform because their content will be deemed “child friendly” and therefore now (per YouTube’s updated ToS) no longer “commercially viable” since they cannot run ads on that content anymore.

 Think about it.
 If you were YouTube would you provide free hosting to trillions of videos you can’t make any money from anymore?
 I wouldn’t.

 The reason?
-I believe it is because if Google made changes their ad system in order to comply with the FCC agreement then the FCC (and other state attorneys) will ask Google to make these changes to their entire ad platform, not just on YouTube.
+I believe it is because if Google made changes their ad system in order to comply with the FTC agreement then the FTC (and other state attorneys) will ask Google to make these changes to their entire ad platform, not just on YouTube.
 Which would devastate Google.

 Google chose not to make the required changes to how they sell and serve ads in a manner that would allow children’s content to continue to thrive on YouTube.
 This is for important reasons that have nothing to do with children and everything to do with ensuring Google isn’t required to allow people to opt out of advertising; or least, delaying this inevitable requirement for as long as they can.